Solved! Here’s What to Do About a Raccoon in the Attic

 Raccoons can find their way into a home through very small gaps—as little as 4 inches wide.

 It doesn’t take much for a raccoon to enter a home.
 Raccoons can squeeze their way through very tight spaces, as little as 4 inches wide.
 They can find their way into an attic through different building materials, such as a vent or shingles.
 Along their way in, they can cause significant structural damage to a home by pulling apart ducts and roofing to get inside.
-Once the raccoon is in the house, it can cause further raccoon attic damage by destroying insulation, wiring, and items in storage.
-The feces and urine they leave behind can also damage items or spread disease to humans and pets.

 “Raccoons will use their intelligence and know where to use their strength to exploit your home’s weaknesses; their paws allow them to grip and rip into materials commonly found on homes,” says Pearson.
-“They can tear up the shingles in your roof to get into your attic and, once inside, they can destroy vents, soffits, insulation, and much more while establishing their dens.”
+“They can tear up the shingles in your roof to get into your attic, and once inside, they can destroy vents, soffits, insulation, and much more while establishing their dens.”

 Raccoon in the attic?